zeon-studio/hugoplate/readme.md

 ### 👉 Remove Dark Mode

-If you want to remove dark mode from your project, then you have to do it manually from everywhere.
-So we build a custom script to do it for you. you can use the following command to remove dark mode from your project.
+If you want to remove dark mode from your project, you can use the following command to remove dark mode from your project.

 ```bash
 npm run remove-darkmode